minprog/app-studio/30 Android/10 Getting Started/10 Content.md

 Once Android Studio is set up, it walks you through the steps towards creating your first *Hello World* app!

-## Java syntax
+## Learning Java

 With Android app development comes a programming language: Java.
 Luckily for us, Java has a lot in common with Python and therefore the basics will hold no secrets for you there.
-However, some syntax is slightly different compared to other languages you know, so take a quick look at [Java Basics for Android Development](http://blog.teamtreehouse.com/java-basics-for-android-development-part-2) to make sure you get the syntax right.
+However, some syntax is slightly different compared to other languages you know.

+- Read [Java Basics for Android Development](http://blog.teamtreehouse.com/java-basics-for-android-development-part-2) to make sure you get the syntax right.

+- Watch this video from Derek Banas: [Java basics](https://www.youtube.com/watch?v=WPvGqX-TXP0&list=PLGLfVvz_LVvSPjWpLPFEfOCbezi6vATIh&index=2)

 ## Demos